github/codeql/docs/codeql/writing-codeql-queries/about-codeql-queries.rst

 ********************

 Contributions to the standard queries and libraries are very welcome.
 For more information, see our `contributing guidelines <https://github.com/github/codeql/blob/main/CONTRIBUTING.md>`__.
-If you are contributing a query to the open source GitHub repository, writing a custom query for LGTM, or using a custom query in an analysis with the CodeQL CLI, then you need to include extra metadata in your query to ensure that the query results are interpreted and displayed correctly.
+If you are contributing a query to the open source GitHub repository or using a custom query in an analysis with the CodeQL CLI, then you need to include extra metadata in your query to ensure that the query results are interpreted and displayed correctly.
 See the following topics for more information on query metadata:

 -  ":doc:`Metadata for CodeQL queries <metadata-for-codeql-queries>`"
 -  `Query metadata style guide on GitHub <https://github.com/github/codeql/blob/main/docs/query-metadata-style-guide.md>`__